 For fudge success with this exceedingly simple recipe, more than anything, you must be sure to reduce the full-fat canned coconut milk fully, until it is reduced by at least half and has gone from a liquid to almost gelatin-like.
 As you whisk, you'll see the texture of the sugar and coconut milk mixture change pretty dramatically.
 That's when you know that it's ready.
 If you're at all unsure, reduce the heat to low and keep cooking it down.
 If you don't have unsweetened chocolate and you're just dying to give this recipe a try right away, try using the chocolate you have.
 Just be sure to use only the 1/2 cup granulated sugar!

-- 2 cans coconut milk (regular, not low fat)
+2 13.5 fluid ounce cans coconut milk (regular, not low fat)

-- Line an 8 inch square baking pan with crisscrossed sheets of parchment paper that overhang the sides.
-These will be your handles when you are ready to remove the fudge from the pan once it’s set.
+Line an 8-inch square baking pan with crisscrossed sheets of parchment paper that overhang the sides.
+Set the pan aside.

 In a medium, heavy-bottom saucepan, place the coconut milk and sugar.
 Bring the mixture to a rapid boil over medium-high heat, whisking frequently to prevent it from boiling over .
 Add the optional vanilla bean and continue to boil, whisking frequently, until the mixture is reduced by at least half, and the milk is very thick (about 20 minutes).
 Remove from the heat, remove the vanilla bean add the chocolate and mix until the chocolate is melted and the mixture is smooth.
 Slice the vanilla bean in half through the center and squeeze out the vanilla seeds from each half into the fudge, and stir to combine.